-This is a D2L course and requires computer and internet access.
+This online Learning Hub course requires computer and internet access.
 This course is reserved for students who have been accepted into the Cardiovascular Perfusion Advanced Specialty Certificate program.
 Students must have successfully completed all Term 2 courses.
 Contact details for PTS Program Assistant for Cardiovascular Perfusion: Melanie on 604-451-7137; email Melanie_Beggs-Murray@bcit.ca

 Upon successful completion of this course, the student will be able to: